The start/finish of the MMT 100, taken on a brilliant afternoon of the 2017 race.

 Crews are permitted only at certain aid stations.
 The one exception is the 211E Parking Area, which is a checkpoint, not an aid station.
 Crews and pacers may only meet their runners within 200 feet of a designated aid station.

 Crews may not meet runners at other places on the course due to limited parking, access, and safety.

 There are special parking rules for the Visitors’ Center and Picnic Area aid stations and the checkpoint at the crossing of Route US 211.

-Among other things, your crew and pacer may have only one vehicle (they may not have separate cars) and must have a parking pass for that vehicle that will be issued at runner check in.
+Among other things, your crew and pacer may have only one vehicle (they may not have separate cars).

-If a pacer needs to leave a car at the south end of the course, he or she may do so at the 211E parking area or the Visitors’ Center parking lot and must have a parking permit.
-Each runner will receive only one parking permit whether he/she has a pacer or not.
-(Runners in the Solo Division will not receive a parking pass.)
-Pacers may not leave a car at Camp Roosevelt, but that point is a short walk from the Caroline Furnace Camp where you may leave a car.
+If a pacer needs to leave a car at the south end of the course, he or she may do so at the 211E parking area or the Visitors’ Center parking lot.
+Pacers may NOT leave a car at Camp Roosevelt, but that location is a relatively short walk from the Caroline Furnace Camp, where you may leave a car.
 (It’s about a mile from the parking at Caroline Furnace to Camp Roosevelt.)
 Pacers’ cars may not be left at Gap Creek, due to the parking congestion and lack of a dedicated parking lot.